chimay/wheel/README.md

 # Introduction

-Wheel is a navigation plugin for Vim or Neovim.
-It makes abundant use of special buffers, in which you can filter and select elements.
+Wheel is a navigation plugin for Vim and Neovim.
+It is buffer group oriented and makes abundant use of special buffers, in which you can filter and select elements.

 ## What does it look like ?